blue-fatty/blog/content/note/tech/image/2018-04-12-optimization.md

 weight: 8
 ---

-This article will first introduce gradient descent, and then go through most of common optimization methods, such as:
+This article will first introduce gradient descent, and then go through most of popular optimization methods, such as:

 - SGD
 - RMSprop